 The land of Nawabs is equally famous for its royal mangoes.
-Lucknow along with its adjoining towns is widely known for its mango belt of North India.
-The capital of UP, this city is easily well connected by all modes of transport.
-Malihabad is around 30km from Lucknow.
-Available from mid-May to late August, Dashehari mangoes are known for their green peels and equally delicious taste.
+Lucknow, along with its adjoining towns, is widely known for its mango belt of North India.
+Available from mid-May to late August, Dashehari mangoes grown here are easily distinguishable from other varieties of mangoes in India by their green peels and wholesome taste.

-One of the Nawabi cities of Bengal, the city of Murshidabad is famous for its huge variety of delicious mangoes.
+One of the Nawabi cities of West Bengal, the city of Murshidabad, is famous for its vast variety of delicious mangoes.
 Around 230 km from Kolkata, this city is easily accessible by roadways as well as railways.
-Well known for varieties like Kishan Bhog, Nawabpasand and Begumpasand, Murshidabad is another most preferred mango hotspot of Bengal.
+Well known for types like Kishan Bhog, Himsagar, Nawabpasand and Begumpasand, Murshidabad is an important producer and exporter region of India.
 Himsagar mangoes are found from May to Early June.

-Andhra Pradesh is one of the exquisite mango belts of south India.
+Andhra Pradesh is one of the exquisite mango belts of South India.
 Banganpali or Safeda variety of mango traces its origins in this state.
-This variety of mangoes is generally available from March to July due to suitable climatic conditions.
-The state is also a premier supplier of high-quality mangoes to the neighbouring states.
+This variety of mango is generally available from March to July due to suitable climatic conditions.
+Neighbouring states are provided with the Safeda variety of Mango from this belt.

 Sadda Punjab is another hotspot for mango-lovers, famous for its Bombay Green Mangoes.
 These medium-sized green mangoes, available from May to July, never fail to attract their lovers from distant places.

-This culturally vibrant city of Uttar Pradesh is equally rich in its flavours and exotic aromas.
-Famous for its Langra variety of mangoes, Varanasi is another hotspot for mango-lovers.
-The city is well connected by all modes of transport.
+Famous for its Langra variety of mangoes, Varanasi is a renowned hotspot for mango-lovers in India.
 Natives narrate the tale of a farmer who cultivated this variety of mangoes.
 Banarasi Langra mangoes, available in June-July are known for their lemon-yellow skin tone and equally delicious taste.

-The electronic city of India is also exclusively famous for its Totapuri mangoes, also known as Bangalora or Sandersha mangoes.
-Bangalore, the bustling capital of Karnataka is well connected by roadways-railways-airways.
+The electronic city of India, Bangalore, is famous for its Totapuri mangoes, also known as Bangalora or Sandersha mangoes.
 The city's medium-sized greenish yellow mangoes are a mango-lovers delight!
-Available from May to July, Totapuri is also one of the major varieties of mangoes in our country with a typical taste and aroma.
-Be it your favourite aamras or yummy mango chaat, refreshing mango shake or lip-smacking mango lassi or a simple yet exotic slice of your favourite variety, mangoes will continue to rule our hearts forever!
+Available from May to July, Totapuri is also one of the significant varieties of mangoes in our country with a distinct taste and aroma!